-Counseling is a confidential professional relationship that empowers individuals, couples, families, and groups to accomplish mental health, wellness, education, spiritual growth, and career goals.
-We offer both counseling and preventive programs designed to increase awareness and skills for managing and enhancing mental health and well-being.
+Counseling is a confidential professional relationship that empowers individuals, couples, families, and groups to achieve mental health, wellness, education, spiritual growth, and career goals.
+The Lincoln Christian University Student Counseling and Consultation Center offers both counseling and preventive programs.
+These programs are designed to increase awareness and skills for managing and enhancing mental health and well-being.

-All counseling services comply with Illinois state law, as well as American Counseling Association Ethics Code and Standards (2005).
-Staff members follow Illinois state law with regards to confidentiality.
-Apart from federal and state laws concerning reporting procedures for safety, no one outside of the Counseling and supervisory team will have access to your information without your signed consent.
+All counseling services comply with Illinois state law, as well as American Counseling Association Ethics Code and Standards (2014).
+LCU Student Counseling Center staff members follow Illinois state law with regards to confidentiality.
+Apart from federal and state laws concerning reporting procedures, no one outside of the counseling and supervisory team will have access to your information without your signed consent.

-What Kinds of Concerns Can I Bring to the Counseling Center?
+What kinds of concerns can I bring to the Student Counseling Center?